Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture

 \section{Switching times and diabatic condition}

-We can give an upper bound to the time $T_\text{sw}$ required to switch Hamiltonians and still preserve the state of the system~\eqref{eq:FC-State} with sufficient fidelity.
-Without loss of generality, we assume a linear interpolation between the initial and final sets of couplings, which translates into a linear interpolation between Hamiltonians
+We can give an upper bound to the time $T_\text{sw}$ required to switch Hamiltonians while preserving the state of the system~\eqref{eq:FC-State} with sufficient fidelity.
+Without loss of generality, we assume a linear interpolation between the initial and final couplings, which translates into a linear interpolation between Hamiltonians,

-Our goal consists in making $T_\text{sw}$ short enough so that the state remains almost unperturbed.
-Since we are only interested in the total energy, it suffices for us to verify that the Heisenberg equations for $\phi_j\left(t\right)$ and $q_j\left(t\right)$ are as close to stationary as possible.
+Our goal is making $T_\text{sw}$ short enough that the state remains almost unperturbed.
+Since we are interested in the total energy only, it suffices for us to verify that the Heisenberg equations for $\phi_j\left(t\right)$ and $q_j\left(t\right)$ are as close to stationary as possible.

 In order to give a proper scale for the proximity of observables and states, we group the canonical operators

 defined by

 with the resulting Hamiltonian